 To defend against the threats described above, it's imperative that organizations properly manage and configure their SSH environments.
 Policies and procedures play a critical role in SSH security by establishing consistent baseline requirements across the diverse systems and environments where SSH keys are deployed.
 Your policies should clearly spell out roles and responsibilities in order to prevent misunderstandings that result in security lapses and to ensure accountability.
 When you leave compliance in the hands of the various administrators who manage SSH keys for the systems they control, you’ll see inconsistent results for policy enforcement.
 That’s why it’s critical that you educate all SSH stakeholders on SSH security policies and processes—and have automation.
 Learn more about SSH key management here.

-This blog was originally posted by David Bisson on November 7, 2017.
+(This post has been updated.
+It was originally published by David Bisson on November 7, 2017.)